MattisLind/PC04Reader/README.md

 PC04 Reader / Punch control
 ==========

 This project started by using a Arduino board to control the reader part of a PC04 paper tape reader .
 I have made a small [webpage](http://www.datormuseum.se/reading-paper-tapes) on this.

 Now this project has been extended to be able to both control the reader and punch of the DEC PC04.
 The idea behind this came from the fact that the bootstrap for the high speed and low speed paper tape is the same.
 The only difference is the CSR used.
 Thus my idea is to emulate the PC11 using a DL11 card.
 Another reason is that I have several PC04 but no PC05.
 Neither do I have any M7810 boards.

-The plan is to manufacture a DEC dual card that inserts into the PC04 and provide a serial interface, both 20 mA current loop and RS-232 levels to both be able to interface with the standard DL11 and modernd DLV11-J.
+The plan is to manufacture a DEC dual card that inserts into the PC04 and provide a serial interface, both 20 mA current loop and RS-232 levels to both be able to interface with the standard DL11 or any other DEC DL card that has the reader enable signal.

 The interface is one rx signal for the punch section running at 500 bps and a tx signal which is running at 3000 bps.
 The DL11 has to be modified using a different crystal to support this.
 There is also a reader run signal that starts the reader.
 Reader run is a pulse that signals that one character is to be read.